DCC-Lab/PyHardwareLibrary/README-USB.md

 ### Choosing a USB interface

 The best way to understand **USB interfaces** is to use an example everyone knows: all-in-one printers.
 These printers-scanners can act like a printer or a scanner, yet they have a single USB cable.
 Sometimes they will act like a printer, sometimes they will act like a scanner, and nothing says they can't do both at the same time.
 The **USB Interface** is the front face or appearance of the device to the computer: the device offers a "printer interface" and a "scanner interface" and depending on what you want to do, you will choose the one you need.
 So this device has a single interface, let's look at it.
 The above code also prints information about the interfaces of the configuration, but I had removed them for simplicity.
-Here it is:
+Here is the **USB Interface Descriptor**:

 ```python
     INTERFACE 0: Human Interface Device ====================